 The first ropes were made of hemp (weighed down by water during ascents) and a few nylon ropes of varying elasticity.
 Flexible metal ladders were made and paid for themselves, sometimes from ski pole off-cuts (linked together with carabiners).
 Helmets are fitted with acetylene lamps (or carbide lamps), and wetsuits quickly soak up water.

 Descents are made by abseiling (on a rope ring or with a carabiner) and ascents by ladder.
-Pitons are fixed in the cracks with stamps, molten lead and bolts.
+Pitons are fixed in the cracks with han drills, molten lead and bolts.

-On May 24, Jo Berger was lucky enough to discover the first entrance to the chasm (named P3 and then Gouffre de la Rivière) with his companions.
+On 24th May, Jo Berger was lucky enough to discover the first entrance to the cave (named P3 and then Gouffre de la Rivière) with his companions.

 Jo throws a ladder down and descends.
 He’s pleasantly surprised to find a crack at the base of the shaft, which leads to the top of another large shaft.
-The others joined him, then descended the entrance shaft and the Ruiz shaft (when caving for the first time, people are usually named after friends, acquaintances… or even very imaginative names) and reached -52 meters.
+The others joined him, then descended the entrance shaft and the Ruiz shaft (when exploring for the first time, pitches are usually named after friends, acquaintances… or just with imagination) and reached -52 meters.
 They stop for lack of ladders.

-On July 13 and 14, 1953, they hauled 300 meters of ladder and almost 400 meters of rope up the shaft.
-A team of 10 cavers (Claude Arnaud, Georges Mary, Jo Berger, Jean Lavigne, Paul Brunel, Louis Potié, Aldo Sillanoli, Marius Gontard, Georges Garby, Jean Cadoux) descended a series of shafts with a total vertical length of over 220 meters, leaving a team member at each rim.
+On 13th and 14th July, 1953, they hauled 300 meters of ladder and almost 400 meters of rope up the shaft.
+A team of 10 cavers (Claude Arnaud, Georges Mary, Jo Berger, Jean Lavigne, Paul Brunel, Louis Potié, Aldo Sillanoli, Marius Gontard, Georges Garby, Jean Cadoux) descended a series of shafts with a total vertical length of over 220 meters, leaving a team member at each pitch head.

-The shafts are intersected by long meanders (tortuous, narrow galleries several dozen metres deep), which are very tiring to cross, often in opposition to each other over their length, sometimes more than 100 metres.
+The shafts are intersected by long meanders (tortuous, narrow galleries several tens of metres deep), which are very tiring to cross, often requiring bridging over their length, sometimes for more than 100 metres.

-At the bottom of the last shaft, Georges Garby and Jean Cadoux set off as a team, hearing the sound of water at the exit of one of the meanders and a cat flap.
+At the bottom of the last shaft, Georges Garby and Jean Cadoux set off as a team, hearing the sound of water at the exit of one of the meanders through a small window.
 They emerged into a huge gallery 80m high and 20m wide, where the starless river of their dream was flowing.

 They travel through this vast gallery with its 40m-high ceiling, skirting the river as it meanders between sandy beaches and gigantic boulders that have fallen from the ceiling.